 Mindfulness and resilience training can powerfully transform a person’s experience at work – but unfortunately, not everyone has access to that training.
 And if someone has just stepped into a new role as a manager, they probably have more pressing concerns than learning to meditate.

 But they don’t have to sign-up for a three-day retreat to make some progress in this area.
 In fact, there’s one small thing they can do that will make a big difference: reminding themselves that being a manager is not supposed to be easy.

 Being a manager is a famously stressful job.
-They’re accountable to many different people and objectives, they’re meant to look after their team’s engagement, performance, and well-being while also cultivating a healthy relationship with said team, and they’re expected to strategize, report and problem-solve every single day.
+They’re accountable to many different people and objectives.
+They’re meant to look after their team’s engagement, performance, and well-being while also cultivating a healthy relationship with said team.
+They’re expected to strategize, report, and problem-solve every single day.
 It’s a lot.

 They’ll feel the pressure coming at them from all directions, and in the midst of that, self-compassion will likely seem inaccessible.
-But they need to find self-compassion because it has a direct effect on their ability to develop more emotional resilience.
+But they need to find self-compassion because it directly affects their ability to develop more emotional resilience.

 To start rebuilding their self-compassion, they should begin by taking a deep breath and kindly observing any of their feelings that arise.
-Then, instead of telling themselves that they shouldn’t feel those things, or that they wouldn’t if only things were different, they should tell themselves: “it makes sense, and it’s okay, for me to feel this way”.
+Then, instead of telling themselves that they shouldn’t feel those things or that they wouldn’t if only things were different, they should say to themselves: “It makes sense, and it’s okay for me to feel this way.”

-Of course, while self-compassion is an important part of managing emotions at work, it won’t solve every problem.
-Sometimes, the pressure on managers really will be overwhelming, and they’ll have more on their plate than they can possibly handle.
+Of course, while self-compassion is essential to managing emotions at work, it won’t solve every problem.
+Sometimes, the pressure on managers will be overwhelming, and they’ll have more on their plate than they can handle.
 This is where the next tip comes in.

 Tip #4.
 Know when to give away your "Legos"